 And I can tell you that most people won’t bother typing the referral ID in because there is no incentive for them to do so… So basically the whole thing is just a scheme for Adam (the creator) to make money.

-But the truth is that you can actually make good money online legitimately with the help of a proven & time-tested platform like Wealthy Affiliate.
+But the truth is that you can actually make good money online legitimately with the help of a proven & time-tested platform like Commission Academy.
 It’s there that you’ll learn step-by-step the proper method for making money online… And you’ll get provided you with all of the tools you need as well.

 So you’ll be paying money & doing all of the work & it’ll be Adam that reaps the rewards.